Vicky Peláez

 Virginia "Vicky" Peláez Ocampo (born 1956 in Cuzco, Peru) is a Peruvian journalist and columnist, currently for The Moscow News newspaper.
 She is known for pleading guilty on 8 July 2010 for working in the United States as an unregistered foreign agent for Russia.
 She is also known for her leftist writings in El Diario La Prensa, a New York City Spanish language newspaper.
-Prior to working in the United States, Peláez was one of the first female television reporters in Peru where she reported for Frecuencia Latina.
+Prior to working in the United States, Peláez was one of the first female television reporters in Latin America where she reported for Frecuencia Latina.

 Career

 Peláez was one of the few women journalists in Peru in the 1980s and established a reputation as a "colorful" reporter for Frecuencia Latina (Channel 2) in Lima.
 The Peruvian magazine Teleguía called her "the most aggressive journalist on TV."
 The Peruvian CNN journalist Claudia Rebaza described Peláez in this period as a controversial figure, known for interjecting herself into stories and for a sensationalist style.

 In 1984, Peláez and her cameraman Percy Raborg were kidnapped by the Peruvian rebel group Túpac Amaru Revolutionary Movement (MRTA).
 MRTA demanded Frecuencia Latina air a propaganda video in exchange for the release of Peláez and Raborg.
 The station agreed to air the video and Peláez and Raborg were released hours after airing.
 Raborg has since stated that Peláez was a willing participant in the kidnapping.

 Peláez moved to the United States shortly after the MRTA incident.
 She worked for the New York-based El Diario La Prensa for more than two decades.
 Her far-left writings were critical of United States foreign policy and strongly supportive of Latin American leaders Hugo Chávez and Fidel Castro.
 At the time of her arrest, Peláez was a resident of Yonkers, New York.